Samuel Benton

 Samuel Benton (1820–1864) was an American attorney, newspaper publisher and politician.
-He served as a colonel in the Confederate States Army during the American Civil War.
-He was promoted to brigadier general but died two days later before the notification of his promotion reached him.
+He served as a colonel in the Confederate States Army during the American Civil War (1861–1865).
+He was promoted to brigadier general in the Confederate States Army, but died two days later before the notification of his promotion reached him.

 Early life

 Samuel Benton was born on October 18, 1820, in Williamson County, Tennessee.
 He was a prominent lawyer in Holly Springs, Mississippi.
-He was also the publisher of a newspaper, The Mississippi Times; Number I of which appeared in April 1853.
+He was also the publisher of a newspaper there, The Mississippi Times; Number one issue of which appeared in April 1853.